NielsIH/ImageMapper/README.md

 - ✅ Marker lock/unlock toggle and persistence
 - ✅ Marker display size toggle and persistence
 - ✅ Map rotation (90-degree increments) and persistence
+- ✅ **NEW: Consolidated and enhanced image viewer modal for maps and photos.**

 ### Phase 1D: Marker System ✅
 - ✅ Click/tap to place markers at canvas center